Data Protection Academy » Data Protection News » EU-US Data Privacy Framework

 The EU-US DPF is therefore an important step towards strengthening data protection for transatlantic data transfers.
 However, it remains to be seen whether the framework will be accepted by the courts.

-According to Press release of the European Commission, the Framework is intended to promote transatlantic data flows and to implement the principles set out by the Court of Justice of the European Union in the Schrems-II-The new framework, according to the European Commission, represents an "unprecedented commitment by the US to reforms that will protect privacy and civil liberties in signal intelligence by the US".
-The new framework, according to the European Commission, represents an "unprecedented commitment by the US to reforms that will strengthen the protection of privacy and civil liberties in US signal intelligence".
+According to Press release of the European Commission, the Framework is intended to promote transatlantic data flows and to implement the principles set out by the Court of Justice of the European Union in the Schrems-II-judgement of July 2020 will be allayed.
+According to the European Commission, the new framework represents an "unprecedented commitment by the US to reforms that will strengthen the protection of privacy and civil liberties in US signals intelligence collection".

 What are the advantages of the EU-US DPF?